xwiki/xwiki-docker/README.md

 -	`INDEX_PORT`: The port used by an externally configured Solr instance.
 Defaults to 8983.
 -   `CONTEXT_PATH`: The name of the context path under which XWiki will be deployed in Tomcat.
 If not specified then it'll be deployed as ROOT.
     -   If you had set this environment property and later on, recreate the XWiki container without passing it (i.e you wish to deploy XWiki as ROOT again), the you'll need to edit the `xwiki.cfg` file in your mapped local permanent directory and set `xwiki.webapppath=`.
+-	`JDBC_PARAMS`: Custom JDB parameters to pass to the JBC connection.
+Setting this value overwrites the default parameters used (which depend on the DB used).
+The value must start with a question mark and the content be XML-encoded.
+For example: `?useSSL=false&amp;connectionTimeZone=LOCAL&amp;allowPublicKeyRetrieval=true`.

 In order to support [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), these configuration values can also be given to the container as files containing that value.